-Selective Catalytic Reduction (SCR) is an advanced active emissions control technology system used in diesel engines.
+Selective Catalytic Reduction (SCR) is an active emissions control technology system used in many advanced diesel engines.

 *Schematic is not representative of all manufacturers' approach to achieve near zero emissions.

 DEF is an integral part of the emissions control system and must be present in the tank at all times to assure continued operation of the vehicle or equipment.
-Low DEF supply triggers a series of escalating visual and audible indicators to the driver or operator.
-Once the tank reaches a certain level near empty, the starting system may be locked out the next time the vehicle is used, preventing the vehicle from being started without adequate DEF.
-A nationwide DEF distribution infrastructure has rapidly expanded to meet the needs of a growing SCR technology marketplace.
+Low-DEF supply triggers a series of escalating visual and audible warning indicators to the driver or operator.
+If the DEF is not replenished, the series of operator inducements progresses and eventually can lead to derating the engine and limiting vehicle speed, and ultimately locking out the starting system.